UtrechtUniversity/workshop-introduction-to-R-and-data/installation.md

 ## Tidyverse installation is aborted and packages are said to have "non zero exit status"

-You may be dealing with an old version of R. Update R by re-installing it from CRAN(https://cran.rstudio.com/).
+You may be dealing with an old version of R. Update R by installing a recent version from [CRAN](https://cran.rstudio.com/).
 Try installing tidyverse again.

 ## Virusscanner blocks installation